Casimir III the Great: Hedwig of Sagan

-As Adelheid was still alive (and possibly Christina as well), the marriage to Hedwig was also considered bigamous.
+As Adelaide was still alive (and possibly Krystyna as well), the marriage to Hedwig was also considered bigamous.
 Because of this, the legitimacy of his three young daughters was disputed.
-Casimir managed to have Anna and Kunigunde legitimated by Pope Urban V on 5 December 1369.
-Jadwiga the younger was legitimated by Pope Gregory XI on 11 October 1371 (after Casimir's death).
+Casimir managed to have Anna and Kunigunde legitimised by Pope Urban V on 5 December 1369.
+Jadwiga the younger was legitimised by Pope Gregory XI on 11 October 1371 (after Casimir's death).